-2) Deucravacitinib (Sotyktu)
+Deucravacitinib (Sotyktu)

-- o A new oral treatment option for adults with plaque psoriasis. - o moderate-to-severe plaque psoriasis - It is a once-daily oral medication with its clinical trials in moderateto-severe psoriasis demonstrating superior efficacy to apremilast - o MOA: Allosteric inhibitor of tyrosine Kinase 2
+- A new oral treatment option for adults with plaque psoriasis. - moderate-to-severe plaque psoriasis - It is a once-daily oral medication with its clinical trials in moderate-to-severe psoriasis demonstrating superior efficacy to apremilast - MOA: Allosteric inhibitor of tyrosine Kinase 2 - Side effects:runny nose, congestion, or sore throat, sore on mouth, lips, gums, tongue or roof of mouth, acne.

-Side effects:

-- 1. Runny nose

-- 2. Congestion

-- 3. Sore throat, sore on mouth, lips, gums, tongue or roof of mouth,.

-- 4. acne.

-3) Roflumilast (Zorvye) cream

-- Selective, long-acting inhibitor of the enzyme phosphodiesterase-4 (PDE-4).
-It has anti-inflammatory effects. - Chronic plaque psoriasis - An effective topical therapy for use on all psoriasis- affected areas including body, face, and intertriginous areas
+New Drugs for Psoriasis Roflumilast (Zorvye) cream Selective, long-acting inhibitor of the enzyme phosphodiesterase-4 (PDE-4).
+It has anti-inflammatory effects.

+- chronic plaque psoriasis - an effective topical therapy for use on all psoriasisaffected areas including body, face, and intertriginous areas

-4) Tapinarof (Vtama)
+New Drugs for Psoriasis Tapinarof (Vtama)

-- Tapinarof (Vtama) is a topical (on the skin) medication used to treat plaque psoriasis in adults. - MOA: immunemodulation, skin-barrier normalization, and antioxidant activity. - o It's convenient to use because it's only applied once daily
+Tapinarof (Vtama) is a topical (on the skin) medication used to treat plaque psoriasis in adults.

+- MOA: immune modulation, skin-barrier normalization, and antioxidant activity. - It's convenient to use because it's only applied once daily

-■ Drugs for Psoriasis → Biologic Agents:
+Drugs for Psoriasis

+- Biologic Agents:

-→ Etanercept:
+- Etanercept:

-- Dimeric fusion protein of TNF receptor linked to the Fc portion of human IgG1.
-IL-13, IL-17, and IL-23 play a role in the pathophysiology of psoriasis. - Approved for the treatment of psoriasis, psoriatic arthritis and ankylosing spondylitis in adults
+- Dimeric fusion protein of TNF receptor linked to the Fc portion of human IgG{1.}

+IL-13, IL-17, and IL-23 play a role in the pathophysiology of psoriasis.

+approved for the treatment of psoriasis, psoriatic arthritis and ankylosing spondylitis in adults

-Agents affecting Pigmentation:
+Agents affecting Pigmentation

-- 1) Trioxsalen.
+- Trioxsalen.

-- 2) Methoxsalen.
+- Methoxsalen.

 - Are psoralens used for the repigmentation of depigmented macules of vitiligo.

-- Must be photoactivated by long-wave-length ultraviolet light (320-400nm)

-to produce a beneficial effect.
+- Must be photoactivated by long-wave-length ultraviolet light (320-400nm) to produce a beneficial effect.

 - They intercalate with DNA.

 - Can cause cataract and skin cancer.

-- → Light therapy might be used for psoriasis.
+- Light therapy might be used for psoriasis.

-- 3) Hydroquinone.

-- 4) Monobenzone.

-- -Monobenzone may be toxic to melanocytes resulting in permanent depigmentation.